letarulinda/Portfolio-project/README.md

 ### Prerequisites

--Its essential to have a working operating system either Mac OS ,Windows or Linux.
+- Its essential to have a working operating system either Mac OS ,Windows or Linux.

 ### Setup

--Create a Folder or directory on your local computer in which you would like to copy the project.
+- Create a Folder or directory on your local computer in which you would like to copy the project.

 ### Install